CloudyGarden/Home_Sales/README.md

 This challenge was completed using Google Colabs.

-I used knowledge and code gleamed from class lecture, course materials, and Xpert Learning Assistant to help me complete this challenge.
+I used knowledge and code gleaned from class lecture, course materials, and Xpert Learning Assistant to help me complete this challenge.